 Lynette was born in Malaysia but grew up in Australia.
 She is an Australian citizen and a permanent resident of Singapore.
 She studied Chinese at Beijing Language and Culture University, Beijing, China.
 She graduated with an Accounting degree from University of New South Wales, Australia (courtesy of a scholarship from KPMG) and has an MBA from IMD, Lausanne, Switzerland.
 Lynette is also a qualified Chartered Accountant.
 She is a First Aider and has an Occupational First Aid Certificate from Red Cross.

-She is passionate about health and fitness and is an ACE Certified Personal Trainer by The American Council of Exercise.
+She’s other passion is about women and senior health and fitness.
+She is an ACE Certified Personal Trainer by The American Council of Exercise.
 Seeking a balance in life is key and being an outdoor person, she exercises 6 days a week and very often wakes up early in the morning to compete in half marathons, climb mountains, play tennis or practice yoga.
 So far, she has climbed Mt Agung and Mt Batur in Bali, Mt Rinjani in Lombok and Mt Kinabalu in Malaysia.
 In 2012 and 2013, she walked the spiritual path The Camino de Santiago in Spain.
 In 2014, she trekked to Everest Base Camp in Nepal.
 In 2017, she trekked The Overland Track in Tasmania and Larapinta Trail in The Red Centre in Australia.
+In 2019, she climbed Fansipan in Vietnam, the highest mountain in Indochina and hiked to Jomolhari Base Camp in Bhutan.
 Lynette is a staunch supporter of animal rescue and the “adopt, don’t shop” philosophy.
 She is a mother to 4 mischievous cats.